How Charitable Giving Became Part of My Businesss

 I loved that.

-It felt like such a powerful way to align business with values, and I knew I wanted to do something similar.
+It felt like such a powerful way to align business with values, and I knew I wanted to do something similar to give back.

 How I Chose Where to Give

 At the time, I didn’t just want to give here and there.
-I wanted to give intentionally and monthly.
-I researched 501(c)(3) organizations and looked for the ones where the largest percentage of donations went directly to programs instead of admin costs.
-That’s when I found Help the Helpless.
+I wanted to give intentionally and consistently.
+So I researched organizations where the largest percentage of donations went directly to programs instead of admin costs.
+That’s how I found Help the Helpless.

-Every Easter, Thanksgiving, and Christmas, I receive letters from the children and families I sponsor.
-They share updates about soccer camp, new school shoes, or roof repairs made possible by what, to me, feels like a modest donation.
-It’s such a treat to read those letters and see the personalities of the kids come through.
+Every Easter, Thanksgiving, and Christmas, I receive letters sharing updates about soccer camp, new school shoes, or roof repairs made possible by what, to me, feels like a modest donation.
+It’s such a treat to read those letters and see the kids’ personalities come through.

 In one of the mailings, there was a newsletter blurb about how visitors are welcome at the locations they serve.
 I got in touch with Teresa and coordinated a place and time to meet with two of the nuns who perform the work in Guayaquil, Ecuador.